The NIH Almanac

 Metabolic Regulation supports research on nutrition and metabolism in relation to aging including age-related changes in intermediary metabolism; mitochondrial (dys) function, and mechanisms by which caloric restriction; free radicals and oxidative stress affect lifespan.

-Musculoskeletal Biology supports studies on muscle, bone and cartilage that may have negative effects on health of the elderly (e.g., causes of osteoporosis or sarcopenia).
+Musculoskeletal Biology supports studies on muscle, bone cartilage and skin that focus o identifying molecular mechanisms of the age-related decline in tissue homeostasis (e.g., causes of osteoporosis, osteoarthritis, sarcopenia, etc.).

 Tissue Physiology supports investigation of age-related changes that affect the function of liver, digestive, renal, and pulmonary systems.